Leptogenesis from spontaneous symmetry breaking during inflation: Conclusions

 In this work we investigated leptogenesis due to relaxation of the Higgs condensate from the initial vacuum expectation value (VEV) developed during inflation to the electroweak minimum.
 We focus on inflationary scenarios that generate a sizable VEV, around or greater than the scale of the Hubble horizon, via spontaneous symmetry breaking in the Higgs potential.
 As concrete examples for symmetry breaking, we have considered the Higgs evolution during reheating led by the wrong-sign non-minimal coupling with gravity \eqref{eom_free:h} and the higher-dimensional kinetic coupling with inflaton \eqref{eom:h}.

-We have identified a new class of post-inflationary relaxation dynamics from the kinetic coupling model \eqref{toy model} where inflaton is contributed as an external force that pushes the Higgs field away from the origin (anti-restoring force).
-The Higgs VEV during forced relaxation receives additional energy from the inflaton sector so that the oscillating amplitude can be much greater than the initial VEV (namely $h/h_0 \gg 1$).
-We have applied the scalar-relaxation leptogenesis to the forced relaxation dynamics and found that the desired final lepton asymmetry can be realized from a wide range of parameter space.
+We have identified a new class of post-inflationary relaxation dynamics from the kinetic coupling model \eqref{toy model}, where the inflaton produces an effective external force that pushes the Higgs field away from the origin.
+The Higgs VEV during forced relaxation receives additional energy from the inflaton sector, so that the oscillation amplitude can be much greater than the initial VEV (that is, $h/h_0 \gg 1$).
+We have explored the scalar-relaxation leptogenesis in the case of forced relaxation dynamics and found that the desired final lepton asymmetry can be realized for a wide range of parameters.

-It is remarkable that inflation with a symmetry breaking in the SM sector in general exhibits observable signatures in primordial non-Gaussianities \cite{Kumar:2017ecc,Wu:2018lmx}.
-These non-Gaussian signatures are generated through the quantum interference between inflaton and the heavy SM fields under the symmetry structure of the inflationary spacetime \cite{Arkani-Hamed:2015bza,Arkani-Hamed:2018kmz,Lee:2016vti,Meerburg:2016zdz,Chen:2016hrz,Chen:2016uwp}, which is summarized by the so-called quasi-single field inflation \cite{Chen:2009we,Chen:2009zp,Noumi:2012vr,Wang:2018tbf}.
-Unfortunately, the corresponding non-Gaussian signals to leptogenesis from forced relaxation in the decoupling limit demonstrated in this paper is too small to be observationally interested.
-Nevertheless, the non-Gaussian signals of heavy SM gauge fields can be substantially enhanced by the presence of large gauge-inflaton mixings \cite{Wu:2018lmx,An:2017hlx,Iyer:2017qzw}, whereas the viability of a successful leptogenesis in the large-mixing regime has been postponed as future studies.
+It is remarkable that inflation with a symmetry breaking in the SM sector in general exhibits observable signatures in primordial non-Gaussianities \cite{Kumar:2017ecc,Wu:2018lmx}, which opens a unique window for testing initial conditions of leptogenesis from forced relaxation.
+These non-Gaussian signatures are generated through the quantum interference between inflaton and the heavy SM fields under the symmetry structure of the inflationary spacetime \cite{Arkani-Hamed:2015bza,Arkani-Hamed:2018kmz,Lee:2016vti,Meerburg:2016zdz,Chen:2016hrz,Chen:2016uwp}, which is exemplified by the so-called quasi-single field inflation \cite{Chen:2009we,Chen:2009zp,Noumi:2012vr,Wang:2018tbf}.
+Unfortunately, the corresponding non-Gaussian signals of leptogenesis from forced relaxation in the decoupling limit ($h_0/\Lambda \ll 1$) demonstrated in this paper are too small to be observationally interesting, since the size of non-Gaussianity is proportional to the Higgs-inflaton couplings.
+However, the non-Gaussian signals of heavy SM gauge fields can be substantially enhanced by the presence of large gauge-inflaton mixings~\cite{Wu:2018lmx,An:2017hlx,Iyer:2017qzw}.
+The viability of leptogenesis from the initial conditions in the large-mixing regime ($h_0/\Lambda \geq 1$) is left for future studies.